xalanq/PiLibrary/README.md

 Now, don't tell me you don't know how to run.

-**Note**: Server connects port 23332 to MongoDB.
+**Note**: Server connects port 23332 to MongoDB as default.
 If you want to change that port, edit `config.json` after server's first run.

+**Note**: If you want to run server on silent mode, just redirect `stderr` to a file.
+For example `./server 2> log`.

 ## More information